bernhardAxonIvy/doc/source/concepts/notification/index.rst

 .. note::

-    You can suppress a notification for a task assignment :ref:`in the process <process-element-tab-task>` itself.
+    You can suppress a notification for a task assignment :ref:`in the process <process-element-tab-task-notification>` itself.
 No matter how the subscription is configured, no notification will be created for this given task.

+.. _notification-templating:

 Templating
 ^^^^^^^^^^